• Skip to main content

 • 5 large egg whites

-• 1¼ cups sugar
+• 1¼ cups granulated sugar

-• 4 sticks (2 cups) unsalted butter, softened
+• 4 sticks (2 cups) unsalted butter (softened)

 Instructions

-• Whisk together 5 large egg whites and 1¼ cups sugar in the heatproof bowl of an electric mixer, over a pan of simmering water until sugar has dissolved, about 5 min.
-Test by rubbing the mixture between your fingers--you shouldn't feel any sugar crystals.
+• Whisk together 5 large egg whites and 1¼ cups sugar in a heatproof electric mixer bowl.
+Place the bowl over the pan of simmering water and whisk until sugar dissolves completely, about 5 minutes.

 Notes